Twin sisters charged after dating app setup ends in robbery

 MEMPHIS, Tenn. — Two sisters are being charged after they set up a robbery in East Memphis involving a man they met on a dating app, according to police.

+After the two agreed to meet up, he told officers the woman picked him up near his grandmother’s house in Midtown on Dec.
+16.

+Officers said the woman was inside the car with 18-year-old twins sisters Kierstyn and Mckenzie Page and another unknown man.

-Police say once they drove to an area near North Perkins Road and Charleswood, the unidentified male pulled out a gun and demanded the victim’s phone and wallet
+Police said once they drove to an area near North Perkins Road and Charleswood, the unidentified male who was wearing a ski mask pulled out a gun and demanded the victim’s phone and wallet.

 On Tuesday, Kierstyn and Mckenzie Page were taken into custody.